 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
-The Board of Trustees has formally met 4 times during the year.
+The Board of Trustees has formally met in person 4 times during the year ended 31 August 2024.

 Attendance during the year at meetings of the Board of Trustees was as follows: